Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Diana on the "Ships starting with D" page.

 Other ships by this name: There was also a Dutch Diana, a small coaster of 313 gt, which struck a mine and sank with the loss of 5 crew in the Bristol Channel on Jan.
 18-1941 (voyage from Newport to Watchet).
 A Swedish steamer by this name was bombed and sunk by British aircraft on March 5-1944, north of Borkum, Germany, while an Italian steamship named Diana (the former Greek Maid of Samos, seized by the Italians) was torpedoed and sunk by a British submarine off Imperia on Apr.
 12-1944.
 Norway had also had a seal catcher by this name as far back as 1871, 220 gt.
 Sold to Scotland in 1891.
 (Derived from misc. sources, incl."Dictionary of Disasters at Sea during the Age of Steam - including sailing ships and ships of war lost in Action 1824-1962" by Charles Hocking and "Damp - Dampskipets æra i Vestfold", Per Jonassen & Bernt Eggen).
 Additionally, "The Comprehensive Guide to Shipwrecks of the East Coast 1918 to 2003" by Ron Young mentions a Norwegian steam collier named Diana, 1119 gt, built in Bergen in 1899 for William Hansen & Co., Bergen.
 Torpedoed and sunk by the German UB 108 on June 7-1918, when on a voyage in convoy Newcastle-Cherbourg with coal, crew of 19.
-She had been requisitioned by the Admiralty and was sailing under the English flag at the time.
+She had been requisitioned by the Admiralty and was sailing under the British flag at the time.
+Lillesand Sjømannsforening has info on a Diana built in 1948 - external link.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum).
 Technical details and pre war info were received from T. Eriksen, Norway (his sources: Articles about BDS in "Skipet" 1-2.88, Dag Bakka Jr., and "Norges eldste Linjerederi, BDS 1851-1951", Wilhelm Keilhau).
 For more book details, please refer to My Sources page.